oplS16projects/Fred-s-Stockroom/template.md

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)
-Our data for live stock price is provided by Yahoo Finance.
-Other piece of data is ticker symbols for each company listed on NYSE which is provided by wikipedia.
+Our data for live stock prices is provided by Yahoo Finance.
+Other piece of data is the ticker symbols for each company listed on NYSE which is provided by wikipedia.

 How will you convert that data into a form usable for your project?
 We use markets-graph.rkt library to graphically display the live stock prices once the correct symbol is typed.
 The user can compare stock prices of two or more companies and learn about the trend, price wave, recent spikes and many other things.